FuelLabs/fuel-telemetry/README.md

-# Forc Telemetry
+# Fuel Telemetry

-The `forc-telemetry` crate is a `tracing` `Layer` used to implement Telemetry within our libraries and apps.
+The `fuel-telemetry` crate is a `tracing` `Layer` used to implement Telemetry within our libraries and apps.

 Each `tracing` `Event` is either "enabled" or "disabled" based on the current `Span`'s setting.
 There are 2 ways to set this: